- Your State

 Parents use a variety of resources to assist them in finding different schools for their children.
 Across all categories, parents rank school ratings and rankings as their top resources, followed by recommendations from family and friends.

 46.5% of parents said they did use or might use school ratings, grades, and rankings to help them find a different school for their child.
-41.3% said recommendations from family/friend while 36.8% said school websites.
+41.3% said recommendations from family/friends while 36.8% said school websites.

 Parents overwhelmingly (84.7%) agree that “parents should have the ability to select the schools and learning environments that best meet the needs of their children.
 These options include traditional public schools, public charter schools, public magnet schools, online public schools, private schools, and homeschooling.”